Contractor License Bonds From $90/Year

 Apply now to receive a no-obligation quote today!

 We provide fast and easy bonding services throughout California.
 License bonds are our specialty, but we also have competitive rates on bid and performance, Qualifying Individual, Roofing License, and Swimming Pool Bonds.
 Contact our specialists today with your surety needs; you'll be glad you did!

 Bad Credit?
 No Problem!

 With the downturn in the construction industry over recent years, many contractors ended up with poor credit as a result.
 We recognize your unique needs and offer programs that enable us to accept 99% of candidates, regardless of your credit rating.
 Take advantage of our competitive financing option to reduce your out of pocket expense.

 Don’t Take Our Word For It

-"Contractorbond.Org was able to save me $300 on my California contractor bond renewal, so I gave them a shot at my upcoming general liability renewal as well.
+Ross O."We saved $300 on our California contractor bond renewal, so I gave them a shot at my upcoming general liability renewal as well.
 Glad I did, They were able to save me another $750.
-Over a $1,000 Savings!"
+Over a $1,000 Savings total!"

 Frequently Asked Questions

 Who does a Contractor Bond Protect?

 A Surety bond is a formal agreement between the State of California and a surety company that a contractor will uphold license law.
 (B&P Code Section 7000)

 Contractors are to abide by the rules and regulations set forth by the CSLB to avoid disciplinary action against their license.
 In the event a contractor does not comply with state law, a claim may be filed with the surety company by a customer, supplier or employee.

-For Example, If a contractor were to take a deposit from a homeowner and does not finish the job as specified in their contract, the homeowner may then file a claim on the license bond.
+For Example, If a contractor were to take a deposit from a homeowner and does not finish the job as specified in their contract, the homeowner may then file a claim.

 What Parties are Involved in a Surety Agreement?

 1. The principle who is the contractor who purchased the California contractor license bond to meet their CSLB requirement

-2. The Obligee who is the government or state agency that requires the bond for the license to be issued.
+2. The Obligee who is the government or state agency who sets the requirement for the license to be issued.